-Ex-Congressional candidate and FTX executive's romantic partner indicted on campaign finance charges
+Ex-congressional candidate and FTX executive's romantic partner indicted on campaign finance charges

 Salame’s plea pertained to illegal campaign contributions made to politicians of both parties, but not specifically to Bond’s campaign.

+Bond, who was once a cryptocurrency industry lobbyist, ran a well-funded campaign but ultimately lost in the 2022 Republican primary to U.S. Rep. Nick LaLota, getting 28 percent of the vote in a three-way contest.
+The race got attention at the time because of donations from groups associated with the cryptocurrency industry, which at the time was trying to persuade U.S. lawmakers to create a more friendly regulatory environment.

-Bankman-Fried was sentenced to 25 years in prison in March after he was convicted of cheating hundreds of thousands of customers of FTX, one of the world’s most popular cryptocurrency platforms before its collapse in November 2022.
+Bankman-Fried was sentenced to 25 years in prison in March after he was convicted of cheating hundreds of thousands of customers of FTX, which collapsed in November 2022.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to reflect that Salame’s prison sentence was 7 1/2 years, not 8 1/2 years.